skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > enough magic to beat the Alidians.
 >
 > I don't even want to think about how the conversation would go if
-> Thodek had brought a bleached human skull to a shop owner and tried
+> Thordek had brought a bleached human skull to a shop owner and tried
 > to sell it.

 They head back to town, with Beck and Thordek carrying the kids.